 It beggars belief that the “tough on crime” campaigner Victorian Opposition Leader Matthew Guy dined on lobster and Grange with the alleged Godfather of the Melbourne Mafia, Tony Madaferri.
 Worse, we now we hear that the (now former) Victorian Liberal Party’s fundraiser, Barrie Macmillan, suggested “splitting” donations from the crime boss in order to hide them from the Australian Electoral Commission (AEC).
 The story has prompted our editor-in-chief, Sandi Keane, to question how much of a sham is our so-called “democracy”.

-SIXTY-SIX per cent of donations to the Liberal Party at the 2016 Australian federal election has been found to be untraceable.
+According to a report in The Sydney Morning Herald by Adam Gartrell on 2 February 2017, 66 per cent of donations to the Liberal Party at the 2016 Australian federal election has been found to be untraceable.
 Whilst 49 per cent of Labor Party income in 2015-16 also requires investigation, at least Labor has a policy of disclosing all donations over $1,000.
 A look at Labor and its donations policy will follow in a future article as we explore in collaboration with MiVote the murky world of political donations, including advocacy for crowdfunding, real time donations, capping donations, transparency measures, and a look at countries which have done away (to a large extent) with political donations.

 So how does the Liberal Party rake in $45 million in “dark money” without revealing the source?